 For BEAST to be possible, several conditions need to be met:

-- An attacker must be able to monitor or “sniff” the network connection and the sessions between client and server
+- An attacker must be able to monitor or “sniff” the network connection and the sessions between the client and server

 - A vulnerable version such as TLS 1.0 or an older SSL protocol must be in use (or a downgrade must be possible) with a block cipher

-Due to the specific conditions required to launch BEAST, it is improbable to succeed.
+Due to the specific conditions required to launch BEAST, it is improbable it to succeed.
 It is, therefore, not a particularly practical attack.
 Furthermore, web applications are now protected by default due to the same-origin policy in modern browsers.
 Unless the policy is somehow circumvented, such as via server-side CORS headers or another way, performing an injection will be impossible.

-That said, it is not entirely inconceivable that this attack could be executed, especially on legacy systems that may be found on organizational intranets.
+That said, it is not entirely inconceivable that this attack could be executed, especially on legacy systems found on organizational intranets.
 Besides that, it is also helpful to be aware of BEAST for the simple fact of understanding how attackers can use a multi-pronged approach and underscore the need for timely patching and measures.

 Here’s how the BEAST attack works in detail.